A Bit Warmer Monday with Late Rain

 FARGO AREA 7-DAY PLANNER:

 MONDAY: Partly cloudy.
 Chance of showers or thunder late.
 South breeze.
-Low: 52.
 High: 80.

 TUESDAY: Partly cloudy.
 Chance of AM showers or thundershowers.
 Breezy NW wind.
 Low: 64.
 High: 78.